JaapvanEkris/openrowingmonitor/docs/rower_settings.md

 # Guide for rower specific settings

 <!-- markdownlint-disable no-inline-html -->
 This guide helps you to adjust the rowing monitor specifically for a new type of rower or even for your specific use, when the supported rowers don't suffice (you can [find a list of supported rowers here](Supported_Rowers.md)).
 In this manual, we will guide you through the settings needed to get your machine working if it isn't listed there.
+For practical stroke detection tuning and calibration workflows, see [Community FAQ entries #9, #15, and #16](faq.md).
 This will always be a work in progress, and please get in touch through the [GitHub Discussions](https://github.com/JaapvanEkris/openrowingmonitor/discussions) when you run into problems.

 In this manual, we cover the following topics: